Rental Certificate Compliance Verdict

 Use the official path first

-Use the provider category that matches the step
+Use the official lane that matches the step

 Situation switcher